Who can use this feature?

 -

-Criteria data source*: Select the data sources to use when defining entry and exit criteria.
+Criteria data source*: Select the Data Sources* to use when defining entry and exit criteria.
 You can choose from Filevine and/or Vineportal (Neodeluxe).

 - Section Type*: Choose the section type: Collection Section or Form Section.